heistp/ecn-counters/README.md

 # ecn-counters

-The attached script adds an iptables chain containing ECN related counters.
+The attached script manages an iptables chain in Linux to gather ECN related counters.

+Run `./iptables_ecn` for usage.
+Must be run as root to manage chains.

 ## Sample Run